Fangorn1/DiffTaichi-Evolutionary-Rigid-Body-Simulation/README.md

 Applies crossover to create children.

-Mutates children derived from crossover
+Mutates children derived from crossover.

 Optimizes each child using gradient descent (5 iterations).